 8. Los Chorros Waterfalls

-Los Chorros, meaning ‘the jets’ are two twin waterfalls, the Catarata Zamora and Catarata Prendas that are set in the grounds of the lush Los Chorros Municipal Recreation Park just outside San Jose.
+Los Chorros, meaning ‘the jets’ are two twin waterfalls, the Catarata Zamora and Catarata Prendas, that are set on the grounds of the lush Los Chorros Municipal Recreation Park just outside San Jose.
 The pair of stunning waterfalls pour from the rocks in the hillside and shoot cool water from 131 feet above and spray a refreshing mist on to visitors standing below.

 - Entrance: $6